isomerpages/edb-pix/index.md

       description: This site is still in development and we are working to improve it for users like you.
 We would love to hear your feedback.
       button: Send us your feedback
-      url: /feedback/
+      url: /feedback-form/
   - infobar:
-      subtitle: About US
+      subtitle: About us
       description: The Singapore Economic Development Board (EDB) is a government agency under the Ministry of Trade and Industry.
 Visit EDB for more information and resources.